 Sponsoring a membership is simple—and it’s an awesome gift for teacher appreciation, student teachers, college graduation gifts, goodbye gifts for colleagues who are transferring to other schools, and so on.
 If you have a birthday or other important life event coming up, you can make gift-giving simple for your family/friends, and say you want the gift of TIME with them more than anything else.
 A gift certificate to the club can help make that happen.

 Just have the gift giver use this page to complete a form and enter payment information for the one-time fee of $129.
-When the January 2018 cohort is open for new enrollments (Dec 30), our team will contact you (or whoever the the gift recipient is) with login and membership info.
+When the July 2018 cohort is open for new enrollments (early bird access is June 5th), our team will contact you (or whoever the the gift recipient is) with login and membership info.

 3. Apply for a Scholarship

 To apply, you simply create a video (no longer than 3 minutes) telling me who you are, what your teaching dream is, and why you want to be part of the 40 Hour Teacher Workweek Club.
 This does not have to be super formal or professional—just be yourself, and keep it short.

 Then, fill out the form and include a link to your video.
 I’m looking for real “action takers” to award these scholarships to.
 The sooner you get your video completed, the better!
 I’m also looking for a resourceful teacher who takes initiative in solving new challenges, so if you’ve never recorded a video and uploaded it somewhere before, you’ll need to figure out how.